Master of Science in Agricultural Leadership, Education, and Communications

 Master of Science (MS) – Thesis Option

-The thesis option Master of Science degree program is a campus based research-oriented degree program.
+The thesis option Master of Science degree program is a campus-based research-oriented degree program.
 The program requires the completion of at least 32 credit hours.
-Coursework typically consists of 18 credit hours taken in the department; 3-4 of these hours will be credited for the thesis, and a maximum of 12 credit hours of coursework in a supporting field(s) of interest.
+Coursework typically consists of 18 credit hours taken in the department; 3-4 of these hours will be credited for the thesis, and up to 12 credit hours of coursework may be completed in a supporting field(s) of interest.

 Master of Science (MS) – Non-Thesis Option

 The non-thesis option is a campus based degree program requiring the completion of at least 36 credit hours.
-Students whose career objectives are concerned with formal or informal education in agriculture may seek the Master of Science non-thesis option: e.g., teaching agricultural sciences, working as an Extension educator, working in sales, in leadership and natural resource management professional roles, in training and development, in instructional design, or international agricultural development.
-The coursework typically consists of 21 to 24 credit hours in the department and a maximum of 12 credit hours of coursework completed in support areas.
+Students with career interest in both formal or informal education in agriculture may seek the Master of Science non-thesis option: e.g., teaching agricultural sciences, working as an Extension educator, working in sales, in leadership and natural resource management professional roles, in training and development, in instructional design, international agricultural development, or youth development.
+The coursework typically consists of 21 to 24 credit hours in the department and up to 15 credit hours of coursework may be completed in support areas.

-In addition to the program requirements required by the Graduate and Professional School, each student is recommended to complete four core courses as part of their degree program to gain content knowledge and skills.
+In addition to completing program requirements set by the Graduate and Professional School, students are encouraged to complete four courses as part of their degree program to acquire key content knowledge and skills.

-Information regarding our programs and the application process may be obtained from the ALEC website
+Information regarding our programs and the application process may be obtained from the Agricultural Leadership, Education, and Communications website

 Steps to Fulfill a Masters Program